prajin-op/btp-s4hana-kyma-business-process-extension/documentation/set up/configure-account/README.md

 **Prerequisite:** You must have an administrator role for SAP BTP.

->Note: Ignore step 1 [Log in to the SAP BTP cockpit] till section 3 in Step 4 [Add entitlements], if SAP BTP set-up Automator is used.

 1. Log in to the SAP BTP cockpit and select your global account.

 2. In the **Account Explorer**, choose **Create** &rarr; **Subaccount**.